Cibiv/quartetKAN/README.md

 ## Prerequisites

-For all scripts Python x.x was used.
+For all scripts Python 3.11.9 was used.
 The python packages used can be installed via
 ```sh
 conda env create -f required_packages.yml
 ```